ApprenticeAI/frapy/docs/intro/install.rst

 We recommend using the latest PyPy version.
 For PyPy3, only Linux installation was tested.

-Most Scrapy dependencies now have binary wheels for CPython, but not for PyPy.
+Most Frapy dependencies now have binary wheels for CPython, but not for PyPy.
 This means that these dependencies will be built during installation.
 On macOS, you are likely to face an issue with building the Cryptography dependency.
-The solution to this problem is described `here <https://github.com/pyca/cryptography/issues/2692#issuecomment-272773481>`_, that is to ``brew install openssl`` and then export the flags that this command recommends (only needed when installing Scrapy).
+The solution to this problem is described `here <https://github.com/pyca/cryptography/issues/2692#issuecomment-272773481>`_, that is to ``brew install openssl`` and then export the flags that this command recommends (only needed when installing Frapy).
 Installing on Linux has no special issues besides installing build dependencies.
-Installing Scrapy with PyPy on Windows is not tested.
+Installing Frapy with PyPy on Windows is not tested.

-You can check that Scrapy is installed correctly by running ``frapy bench``.
+You can check that Frapy is installed correctly by running ``frapy bench``.
 If this command gives errors such as
 ``TypeError: ... got 2 unexpected keyword arguments``, this means that setuptools was unable to pick up one PyPy-specific dependency.